 - refer for any tests.

 The patient’s cancer was only detected when he arrived at A&E with severe pain and haemorrhaging.
 Suddenly, his symptoms were investigated and his cancer detected.
 The man’s GP was found negligent as his lack of assessment and action allowed the patient’s condition to deteriorate.
-Moreover, to the point where his illness was terminal, and his symptoms could only be managed rather than treated.
+Moreover, it was to the point that his illness was terminal, and his symptoms could only be managed, not treated.

 How Can We Help?